albatrosary/Angular1Study/README.md

-# Angular1 Study - Step9: Component Router
+# Angular1 Study - Step9: Component Todos

 TodoApp made with step5 rebuilds according to the Angular Component.